Here To Explore Our World

 More Haunted Stories

 Place d’Armes Hotel at 625 St Ann Street is housed in restored 18th and 19th century buildings.
 We walked through to the courtyard.
-A beautiful oasis, the courtyard garden with its cobblestone ground contains native tropical plants and a saltwater water pool.
+A beautiful oasis, the courtyard garden with its cobblestone ground contains native tropical plants and a saltwater pool.

 What this historic site may be more famous for is its ghosts.
-Place D’Armes Hotel is known as one of the most haunted places in what is known as the most haunted cities in the US.
+Place D’Armes Hotel is known as one of the most haunted places in what is known as the one of the most haunted cities in the US.
 The building was originally the first school, dating back to 1725, when Louisiana was a French colony.
-A fire at the school claimed many lives, including the headmistress, teachers, and students said to haunt the grounds.
+A fire at the school claimed many lives, including the headmistress, teachers, and students said to now haunt the grounds.
 It’s easy enough to book a tour, if you’re into that sort of thing.
 Let’s say I google all my hotels.

 And if you do, you’ll find Hotel Monteleone at 214 Royal Street.
 In 1880 Antonio Monteleone left his native Sicily for New Orleans.
 An entrepreneurial spirit, Antonio had sold his shoe factory and bought a cobbler shop in his new home.
 In 1886, he purchased a 64-room hotel then known as Commercial Hotel and thus began the building of what would become Hotel Monteleone.
 He first added thirty rooms in the early 1900s and then 300 more when the exterior had Beaux-Arts flair added.

 Hotel Monteleone is notably popular with other-earthly beings, according to paranormal investigators who spent the night.
 Apparently, the ghosts are friendly, many of them children who seem to like the fourteenth floor.
 Hotel Monteleone’s website shares more – “Generations of hotel guests and staff have regularly experienced haunted events at Hotel Monteleone.
-From doors that open with a will of their own and elevators that go to the wrong floor to shadows of children playing and curious couples that appear at the end of hallways, our hotel is known for being one of the premier haunted places in New Orleans. “
+From doors that open with a will of their own and elevators that go to the wrong floor to shadows of children playing and curious couples that appear at the end of hallways, our hotel is known for being one of the premier haunted places in New Orleans.”

 A New Orleans classic, Vieux Carré, was born at Hotel Monteleone’s Carousel Bar, a carousel-themed bar that rotates every fifteen minutes.
 This concoction was created by Walter Bergeron in the 1930s.
 The Carousel Bar recipe calls for 3/4 ounce each of Sazerac Rye Whiskey, Pierre Fernando 1840 Cognac, and Berto Red Vermouth, 1/2 ounce of Benedictine liqueur, and one or two dashes of Angostura and Peychaud’s bitters, with lemon peel.
 Combine in a glass of ice.
 Stir well.
 Enjoy.